Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 It’s a steady climb to the top

-The trails in early season can be dodgy but when conditions permit it gets track-set.
+The cross country ski trails in early season can be dodgy, but when conditions permit, it gets track-set.
 Early on the trail was covered by sheer ice in a couple of places, probably because of a nearby spring.
+That always seems to be the case.

-Often snow cover is thin near the bottom, but overall the trail is in great shape.
+Often snow cover is thin near the bottom, but the snow improves greatly as you climb and there’s a lot of it.
 As it warms up in spring you may have to walk the first kilometre or two.
-But the higher you climb the better the snow and there’s usually lots of it up high.

 Skiing in Kananaskis: Ribbon Creek to Skogan Pass